 The key emotion for each archetype is the emotion we need to be in touch with, and capable of feeling, in order to unlock the door to this side of ourselves.
 Being connected to our anger is essential for us to fully access our Action Taker and embody this part of ourselves.

 Anger is like a strong message that comes up inside us telling us that something is not OK for us – a boundary has been crossed, a commitment has been broken, or something is blocking our growth.
 If we are not in touch with our anger then we have no warning sign to tell us when our boundaries are being crossed.
-Our Action Taker needs to be alerted by our anger so that she can step up and take whatever action is required.
+Our Action Taker needs to be alerted by our anger so that they can step up and take whatever action is required.

 Anger also gives us direct access to our power.
 It gives us a surge of energy.
 This gives the Action Taker the strength necessary to follow through on whatever needs to be said or done to make the situation right.

 Sometimes the Action Taker can do nothing to change the current situation.
-However, in such situations it is possible for her to harness the energy of the anger to help us move forward in a different direction and to grow more fully into who we want to be.
+However, in such situations it is possible to harness the energy of the anger to help us move forward in a different direction and to grow more fully into who we want to be.
 For example, imagine a woman gets unfairly dismissed from her job and feels a huge amount of anger about this.
 She then discovers there is nothing she can do to right the wrong.
 So, rather than setting herself a futile task, her Action Taker could, instead, choose to channel her anger and use the power it gives her to find a better paid, more fulfilling and more enjoyable job for herself – maybe even to change career and to follow her dreams!

 The element of earth

 We find that the earth element is a good symbol for the Action Taker.
 The earth – in the form of stones and rocks – is solid, strong and never changing, and this represents the trustworthy reliable nature of the Action Taker.
-Earth in the form of soil represents the willingness of the Action Taker to ‘get her hands dirty’ – to deliver unpopular messages and to make difficult decisions.
+Earth in the form of soil represents the willingness of the Action Taker to ‘get their hands dirty’ – to deliver unpopular messages and to make difficult decisions.

 The messages which particularly harm our ability to embody our Action Taker focus on our right to be who we are.
 There are several forms of this wounding, any of which we may take on as a belief about ourselves.
 One is the message that we don’t exist, another is that we don’t (or are not allowed to) exist as a separate individual, and a third is that we don’t have the right to be who we truly are.